-The Compensation Committee of the Board of Directors is responsible for establishing and governing the executive compensation and benefit practices of the Company.
+The Compensation Committee of the Board is responsible for establishing and governing the executive compensation and benefit practices of the Company.
 The Compensation Committee reviews and approves the general executive compensation policies of the Company, administers certain of the Company's compensation plans, and reviews and approves compensation of the executive officers of the Company.
 The Compensation Committee Charter requires that the Compensation Committee consist of no fewer than two Board members who satisfy the independence requirements of the NYSE, including such additional requirements specific to membership on the Compensation Committee.
-During fiscal 2023, the Compensation Committee consisted of three Board members each of whom the Board affirmatively determined satisfied these independence requirements.
-The Compensation Committee may form and delegate authority to subcommittee in fiscal 2023.
+During fiscal 2025, the Compensation Committee consisted solely of Board members whom the Board affirmatively determined satisfied these independence requirements.
+The Compensation Committee may form and delegate authority to subcommittees when appropriate, although the Compensation Committee did not delegate its authority to any subcommittee in fiscal 2025.

 The Compensation Committee Charter sets forth the purpose of and other matters pertaining to the Compensation Committee.
-The Compensation Committee Charter is available on the Company's website at http://investors.guess.com.
+The Compensation Committee Charter is available on the Company's website at investors.guess.com/committee-charters.
 Pursuant to its Charter, the Compensation Committee's responsibilities and authorities include the following:

-- review and approve the corporate goals and objectives relevant to the compensation of the Chief Executive Officer and other officers of the Company; - evaluate the Chief Executive Officer's performance in light of such goals and objectives; - set officers' compensation levels, including base salary, annual incentive opportunities, long-term incentive opportunities and benefits; - review and approve employment, consulting, severance or retirement arrangements and/or change in control agreements or provisions covering any current or former officers of the Company; - review and recommend to the Board appropriate director compensation programs for non-employee directors; - review its own performance and assess the adequacy of its Charter; - approve stock option grants and other equity-based or incentive awards; - the authority to retain and terminate any compensation consultant or other advisor used to assist in the evaluation of officer or director compensation, including to approve the advisor's fees and other retention terms; and - produce a report of the Compensation Committee and review and recommend to management the inclusion of the Compensation Discussion and Analysis section to be included in the Company's annual proxy statement.
+- review and approve the general compensation policies of the Company, including the corporate goals and objectives relevant to the compensation of the Chief Executive Officer and other officers of the Company; - oversee the administration of all of the Company's compensation and benefit plans, including approving stock option grants and other equity-based or incentive awards; - set executive officers' compensation levels and review and approve compensation of the executive officers of the Company; - review and make recommendations to the Board regarding non-employee director compensation; - annually review the Compensation Committee Charter and the Compensation Committee's performance; - the authority to retain and terminate any compensation consultant or other advisor used to assist in the evaluation of officer or director compensation, including to approve the advisor's fees and other retention terms; and - produce a report of the Compensation Committee and review and recommend to management the inclusion of the Compensation Discussion and Analysis section to be included in the Company's annual proxy statement.